mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 **Prerequisites**

-In order to publish our container into the Github container registry we need to first authenticate against the Github Container registry.
+To publish our container into the Github container registry, we need to first authenticate against the Github Container registry.
 To do so you'll need an access token.
-You can use a personal access token(classic) or in short **PAT** to do the authentication.
+You can use a personal access token (classic) or in short **PAT** to do the authentication.
 Each access token has a scope that is a list of permissions that you'll grant it.
 We need following permissions:

 - read:packages
 - write:packages